-The provisions of this Employee Handbook are not intended to create contractual obligations with respect to any matters it covers.
+The provisions of this Employee Handbook are not intended to create contractual obligations with respect to any matter it covers.
 Nor is this Employee Handbook intended to create a contract guaranteeing that you will be employed for any specific time period.
-Any agreement to employment for a specified period of time will be put into writing and approved by the Township Board.
+Any agreement on employment for a specified period of time will be put into writing and approved by the Township Board.
+This Handbook is intended to provide policy and guidance and it does not create a contractual obligation of any sort.

 THE CHARTER TOWNSHIP OF HIGHLAND IS AN AT-WILL EMPLOYER.
 THIS MEANS THAT REGARDLESS OF ANY PROVISION IN THIS EMPLOYEE HANDBOOK.
-EITHER YOU OR THE TOWNSHIP MAY TERMINATE THE EMPLOYMENT RELATIONSHIP AT ANY TIME.
-FOR ANY REASON.
-WITH OR WITHOUT CAUSE OR NOTICE.
-NOTHING IN THIS EMPLOYEE HANDBOOK OR IN ANY DOCUMENT OR STATEMENT.
-WRITTEN OR ORAL.
-SHALL LIMIT THE RIGHT TO TERMINATE EMPLOYMENT AT-WILL.
-NO OFFICER.
-EMPLOYEE OR REPRESENTATIVE OF THE TOWNSHIP IS AUTHORIZED TO ENTER INTO AN AGREEMENT-EXPRESS OR IMPLIED-WITH ANY EMPLOYEE FOR EMPLOYMENT FOR A SPECIFIED PERIOD OF TIME UNLESS SUCH AN AGREEMENT IS IN A WRITTEN CONTRACT APPROVED BY THE TOWNSHIP BOARD.
+EITHER YOU OR THE TOWNSHIP MAY TERMINATE THE EMPLOYMENT RELATIONSHIP AT ANY TIME, FOR ANY REASON, WITH OR WITHOUT CAUSE OR NOTICE.
+NOTHING IN THIS EMPLOYEE HANDBOOK OR IN ANY DOCUMENT OR STATEMENT, WRITTEN OR ORAL, SHALL LIMIT THE RIGHT TO TERMINATE EMPLOYMENT AT-WILL.
+NO OFFICER, EMPLOYEE OR REPRESENTATIVE OF THE TOWNSHIP IS AUTHORIZED TO ENTER INTO AN AGREEMENT-EXPRESS OR IMPLIED-WITH ANY EMPLOYEE FOR EMPLOYMENT FOR A SPECIFIED PERIOD OF TIME UNLESS SUCH AN AGREEMENT IS IN A WRITTEN CONTRACT APPROVED BY THE TOWNSHIP BOARD.